Instructional Support

 The library provides an online portal that allows students to use the library’s circulation system to access its catalog and select websites from a single, easy-to-use home page.

-Student Technology Services provide students with support for Canvas Learning Management System, Self-Service, SFC Files, printing, and other technology resources.
+Student Technology Services (STS) provide students with support for Canvas Learning Management System, LinkedIn Learning, Zoom, Self-Service, 0365 OneDrive, printing, and other technology resources.
 Students may contact STS by emailing servicedesk@sfc.edu to create a work order request for help with technology.

 Student Support Technology- Navigate For Students

-SFC uses technology to personalize and enhance the student experience journey through an app called Navigate Student!
-Navigate is a student success tool which brings critical resources and appointment scheduling to students with speed and ease.
-Students use Navigate to connect with their advisors, schedule appointments with advising and student support services, connect with campus resources, view their course schedule and any holds, connect with a study buddy in any class, stay on track with important To-Do list items and events, and more!
+SFC leverages technology to personalize and enhance the student experience through an app called Navigate Student!
+Navigate is a student success tool which bring critical resources and appointment scheduling to students with speed and ease.
+Students use Navigate to connect with their advisors, schedule appointments with advising and student support services, connect with campus resources, view their course schedule and any holds, connect with a student buddy in any class, stay on track with important To-Do list items and events, and more!

 Information Technology Resources